 A trolley with an industrial feel will keep things grounded

-We know it’s not the ‘60s anymore, and some people may react a little unfavourably to you wheeling a bar cart into your office.
-But, with these industrially styled options, the pomp and ceremony of a work time tipple is stripped away and your drinks selection is afforded a more practical air.
+It’s not the sixties anymore — so some co-workers may react a little unfavourably to you wheeling a bar cart into the background of your next Zoom call.
+But, with these industrially styled options, the decadence and depravity of a working day drink will be stripped away — and your midweek Manhattan will be afforded a more practical air.

 Fulton Bar Cart